pvonmoradi/battery-monitor/README.md

   <img width="400" src="docs/battery-monitor.gif">
 </p>

-Useful for cases when you want to be mindful of what particular sitations or programs increase power consumption.
+Useful for cases when you want to be mindful of what particular situations or programs increase power consumption.
 For example in the screencast above, the laptop was on battery for a while, then we see a power surge which was due to running a computing-intensive program.